Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 ## "Why are there so few interesting `Expression` subclass?"

-The `ConstantExpression` class exists so that a `CallExplanation` can always be generated for a function call, yet values which are present in the source code can be excluded from the default Power-Assert diagram.
+The `ConstantExpression` class exists so that a `CallExplanation` can always be generated for a function call, yet values which are explicit in the source code can be excluded from the default Power-Assert diagram.

 The `EqualityExpression` class was specifically designed with IntelliJ "click to see difference" functionality in mind.
 This expression can be used to provide an expected and actual value for a variety of exceptions that IntelliJ supports.